Skip to content

 Sales Operations Best Practices in Tech Services

-In simplistic terms, we can identify a couple of revenue streams in technology services: recurring revenue, typically described as contractual customer obligations that exceed an annual period; and re-occurring revenue, which typically means ongoing revenue from the same customer and same relationships, but which does not have a long-term contractual obligation.
+In simplistic terms, we can identify a couple of revenue streams in technology services: recurring revenue, typically described as contractual customer obligations that exceed an annual period, and re-occurring revenue, which typically means ongoing revenue from the same customer and same relationships but which does not have a long-term contractual obligation.
 An example of the first one could be an SOW that defines the scope of work which lasts 2-3 years, and an example of the latter one can be a customer MSA that auto-renews every year, with quarterly SOWs that get renewed at the end of each quarter.
 In both cases, the customer relationship is multi-year.

 Top Funnel - CRM